How Long to Hold Acupressure Points?

 If you’re looking for a general guide on how to use acupressure points, here are a few tips to follow:

-Place the fingers of one hand on the point, palm side down.
+Place the fingers of one hand on the point, with the palm facing down.
 Apply pressure with your fingers until you can feel some resistance.
 Remain still for about three minutes, then release and wipe off any excess oil or sweat from your hands.
 Repeat this process on other points.

-Once you’ve completed the steps above, you can use acupressure at home!
-Be sure to check in with a healthcare provider if needed.
+Once you have completed the steps above, you can use acupressure at home.
+Be sure to consult a healthcare provider if needed.
 For more information on how to use acupressure correctly, click here.

-Acupuncture Point Names & Locations Take A Free Online Acupressure Course.
+Acupuncture Point Names and Locations: Take a Free Online Acupressure Course.

-Click Here to find out which are safe to keep forever and what makes them so powerful!
+Click here to discover which ones are safe to keep forever and what makes them so powerful!

-There are many different acupressure points, each with a specific function.
+There are numerous acupressure points, each with a distinct function.

 Here are a few of the most common issues: